-$M_1 =$ "On input string w:
+M_1 = "On input string w:

-1. Zig-zag across the side of the # symbols.

-Cross off symbols as symbols correspond.

-We will (mostly) stick to informal descriptions of Turing machines, like this one positions on either keep track of which
+1. Zig-zag across the side of the # side of the same symbols.
+Cross off symbols symbols correspond ding positions on either to keep track of which

+We will (mostly)

+define TMs using

+high-level

+descriptions,

+like this one

-(But it must always correspond to some precise formal description)
+(But it must always correspond to some formal low-level tuple description)